isaacgr/jaysonic/README.md

 **Note: As of v2.0.0 notifications from the server are sent as a list of lists, instead of just supplying the method and params.
 This was done to handle batch notifications.**

+`server.notify` will return a list of error objects if there was a problem sending the notification out to any client, or if no clients are connected.
+The error of one client will not affect the notification being sent out to the rest of the clients.

 ```js
 // optionally returns a promise indicating success or failure for sending message
 client.subscribe("notify", callback);